November Consultant Guests in GLENN 102 at 1pm

 8. Understand precisely how the point of ingition - the project's start - can make or break a project (scope, charter, plan initiation)

 9. Know the value of a strong charter, and how it prepares the preliminary basis of just about everything.
 Got a problem in planning?
-REUTRN TO CHARTER.
+RETURN TO CHARTER.